The Sciatic Nerve Is The Longest In The Body

 Tightening or spasm of the piriformis muscle can compress the nerve.

-A weakness or stress fracture in the facet joints can allow a vertebra to slip out of position and pinch the nerves
+A weakness or stress fracture in the facet joints can allow a vertebra to slip out of position and pinch the nerves.

-A sports injury or fall can fracture the spine or tear a muscle and damage nerves.
+A sports injury or fall can fracture the spine or tear a muscle, and damage nerves.

 Acute sciatic pain occurs suddenly and usually heals within several days to weeks.
 The severity relates directly to the amount of tissue injury.
 The source of pain may be in the spinal joints, discs, nerves, or muscles and ligaments.

 If chronic sciatic pain persists for more than 3 months, its source may be hard to determine.
 Chronic pain may be felt all the time or worsen with certain activities.
-Contributing factors may include nerve damage, tissue scarring, arthritis, or mental effects of pain.
+Contributing factors may include nerve damage, tissue scarring, arthritis, or the mental effects of pain.
 People with chronic symptoms may be referred to a pain specialist.

 Sitting usually causes the most pain because of the weight this position puts onto the discs.
-Activities, such as bending or twisting, worsen the pain, whereas lying down tends to bring relief.
+Activities such as bending or twisting worsen the pain, whereas lying down tends to bring relief.
 Running or walking may actually feel better than sitting or standing for too long.

 A careful medical exam will attempt to determine the type and cause of the spine problem and treatment options.
 A diagnostic evaluation includes a medical history and physical exam.
 Sometimes imaging scans (e.g., x-ray, CT, MRI) and tests to check muscle strength and reflexes are used.